 55 minutes from Denver

-If fall foliage inspires you to leave Denver for a few color-infused weekend getaways, make sure to add Georgetown and Silver Plume to your itinerary.
+If fall foliage inspires you to leave Denver for a few color-infused road trips, make sure to add Georgetown and Silver Plume to your itinerary.
 Surrounded by aspen groves, both towns burst into yellow, orange, and red hues from mid-September through mid-October.

 The biggest attraction here, however, is the Georgetown Loop Railroad.
-Paving the way for a vintage stream locomotive that pulls its guests up a steep slope between Georgetown and Silver Plume, it offers the best vistas of the fall brilliance one can only wish for during a long weekend getaway from Denver to rural Colorado.
+Paving the way for a vintage stream locomotive that pulls its guests up a steep slope between Georgetown and Silver Plume, it offers the best vistas of the fall brilliance visitors from Denver can only wish for.

 Road Trips and Weekend Getaways from Denver: 1-2 Hours Away